ESGP POLICY AND ADMINISTRATION BYLAWS

 Emeritus faculty who held Category M or P appointments at the time of their retirement may only continue to advise graduate students and serve on graduate committees on which they were active at the time of retirement.

-Environmental scientists and other professionals1 from outside Ohio State University may participate in the ESGP. through its Affiliated Scientist Program.
+Environmental scientists and other professionals from outside Ohio State University may participate in the ESGP through its Affiliated Scientist Program.
 Affiliated Scientists appointed directly to ESGP by the GSC may participate in the ESGP seminar program, student recruitment activities, and social events.
 In addition, directly appointed Affiliated Scientists are eligible to be appointed as additional members of the M.S. and Ph.D. advisory committees of ESGP students, subject to the recommendation of the ESGP Graduate Studies Chair and approval of The Graduate School.
 They are only permitted to serve as additional to the number required by The Graduate School.
 The student must petition the GSC and the Graduate School on a case-by-case basis for inclusion of affiliated scientists and those outside of OSU to serve on their committees.

 Graduate Faculty Meetings

 Meetings of the graduate faculty will be called from time to time to amend this document and to carry out such business, as may need the faculty's attention.
-The director of the ESGP will chair meetings of the graduate faculty.
+The Director of the ESGP will chair meetings of the graduate faculty.

-Robert's Rules of Order will prevail.
-A quorum will be deemed present when at least twenty percent of the graduate faculty is present and voting.
 When appropriate, the graduate faculty may also conduct its business by e-mail ballot.
 Graduate student participation in graduate faculty meetings is encouraged.